 Understanding Your SOC 2 Report

 You got your SOC 2 report back.
-It's fifty pages long and mostly jargon.
+It's 50 pages long and mostly jargon.
 You need to know what matters to your customers and what's just compliance boilerplate.
-A SOC 2 report has a specific structure, and most of it is actually designed for auditors and regulators, not for your customers.
+A SOC 2 report has a specific structure, and most of it is designed for auditors and regulators, not for your customers.
 The really important parts are surprisingly short: the auditor's opinion, management's description of your controls, and the exceptions.
 Everything else is detail and supporting documentation.

 Understanding what to read and what to skip makes the report actually usable instead of an intimidating wall of text.
 More importantly, it helps you present the report correctly to your customers and prospects.
 Most people skim a SOC 2 report looking for three things: does the company have SOC 2, how clean is the report, and are there any major problems.
 This guide walks you through how to read the report for clarity and how to communicate its importance to others.